 You will be able to speak freely and express yourself in a supportive, non judgemental environment.
-The aim is to enable you to explore any issues or situations you feel are causing problems in your life.
+The aim is to explore any issues or situations you feel are causing problems in your life.
 As a professionally qualified counsellor I have been trained to assist you in this process and help you to move forward.

 What type of Counselling will I be offered?

-How will I access my Counsellor?
+How can I access my Counsellor?